cristian02/Git/README.md

-git checkout (tag) -> Go to specific commit git tag -> Show all tags git tag -d (tag version) -> Delete a specific tag
+git checkout (tag) -> Go to specific commit git tag -> Show all tags git tag -d (tag version) -> Delete a specific tag git tag -l -> Lists all tags git tag -l "v.0.*" -> Filter tags, it should swap v.0.* for you filter criteria
+git tag -a v0.1.0 -> Create annotated tag git show (tag like v0.1.0)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>